Las Vegas Dream Team Criminal LawyersDe Castroverde Las Vegas Criminal Defense Attorneys

 This can make a difference if you are not from Nevada and are facing charges there while living elsewhere.
 For misdemeanor cases, we might be able to appear on your behalf so that you do not have to travel here for court.

-• Why Do I Need a Lawyer in My Vegas Case?
+• Why Do I Need a Defense Lawyer in My Criminal Case?

-Regardless of the charges you are facing, consulting an attorney who handles your type of case can provide you with essential information as well as an ally whose only focus is to make your situation better.
+Regardless of the charges you are facing, consulting an attorney who handles your type of case can provide you with essential information and an ally whose only focus is to improve your situation.

 We offer: